andrewmarabante/odin-recipes/README.md

 After Project Summary:
 This project was pretty straight forward and easy, I spent most of my time trying to come up with food choices, ingredients, and steps lol.
 I did learn that I cant just turn every picture into a jpg though..
 So I just found jpg pictures instead of using the others...
 I need to learn how to implement those in the future.
 Also, I probably should've put alt's on the images..
 NEXT TIME!

+I Guess My Project isn't done yet!
+Now I'm going to style the website using my new powers of CSS.